 With a great community atmosphere and friendly locals, the weekly market is a wonderful place to be to connect with the community, artists, and local businesses.
 It’s a nice way to spend time outdoors in the sun wandering around and checking out the variety of products.

+Thirty minutes sure doesn’t sound long, but from my past scenic flight experiences, time seems to slow down while in the air!
 For $149 NZD, from a bird’s-eye view, marvel at the ocean, landscape, and beaches while you receive key information about interesting places from the pilot.
+The flight path follows the coastline, so the views are incredible the whole way!
+Be sure to book this 30-minute flight in advance here.

 No matter how much you explore Waiheke Island, you will not get the opportunity to see it like this!